 The topic of employment and specialization is essential to teach to your 3rd-graders.
 Employment is the act of working for a paycheck in various occupations, and you can show them there are many careers and jobs to choose from, each with unique perks, salaries, and qualities of life.
-Specialization is when people produce only some of the goods they need, then trade with others to get what they need.
-This action leads people to have more time to spend on activities that they enjoy or to pursue training and education.
-Teachers can describe how cultures have specialized throughout history and that societies continue to do so today.
+Specialization is when people produce only some of the goods they need, and then trade with others to get what they need.
+This action gives people more time to spend on activities they enjoy or pursue training and education.
+Teachers can describe how cultures have specialized throughout history and how societies continue to do so today.

 You can combine the ideas of employment and specialization in various ways with different activities.
 You can also focus on one topic at a time, using resources to:

 - Have students research careers.
 They are at a great age to begin wondering what they will be when they grow up and to see if it is realistic or not.
 For example, many 3rd-graders want to be professional athletes, but they can begin to find alternative careers that are more achievable.
 You can have students share the findings of their chosen profession, developing presentation and research skills.